dotnetcore/NPOI/README.md

 ### How can it work on Linux?

 On Linux, you need install `libgdiplus`.
+Since 1.2.0 libdl is also required.

 - Ubuntu 16.04 and above:
-	- apt-get install libgdiplus
+	- apt-get install libgdiplus libc6-dev
 	- cd /usr/lib
 	- ln -s libgdiplus.so gdiplus.dll
 - Fedora 23 and above: